LEAGUE7QC/LEAGUE7QC.github.io/docs/community-events/mystery-draft.md

 1. Players will be sorted into *mystery present boxes*
 2. During the draft round, captains can either:
-   - Select from previously revealed players
+   - Select from previously revealed players, or,
    - Unwrap a new mystery box and select one player from it

 **Example Draft Round:**